rick-liyue-huang/OfficeAutomation-Java/README.md

 3. if the applicant is level 7,  it will create one vacation form and two vacation process flows;
 4. the applicant is level 8,  it will create one vacation form and two vacation process flow, including one auto approved result flow.

+For the controller, I deal with the 'VacationFormController', in which it is used servlet to get the api path, and let the front-end view to get the responsive servlet and return the view.